tatschi/baseraids/README.md

 WARNING: This mod is in early development.
 Please backup your save files before using it and don't expect it to work without bugs.

+As of now, the latest code is in the branch "first-release" and the builds are in the "main" branch under "builds".

 For cloning of this project refer to the README_MAY.txt in the baseraids_new_project_template folder.